Javanosa/MiddleEarth-Tweaks/README.md

 - Fix Ally Aid Conquest unclearable

 &nbsp;
+- Upgradeable Ranged Weapons for Hireds
+- Unit Overview (U Key) for mass assignment, Summary and Inventory management
 - Hoe's can now harvest hay, thatch, reed and wattle&daub blocks
 - Fix Npc's offering a quest but not showing questoffer-mark
 - Fix Bombardiers destroying blocks within protection
+- Foods like Berries can be consumed faster to balance their low saturation

 &nbsp;
 - Option to prevent ring writing overflowing the edge
+- Ranged AI Improvements
+- Randomly Enchant Ranged NPC Weapons now too
+- NPC's are now able to use plates, spears, termites as ranged weapons
+- Transfer Hired Units to other Players
 - AI Conquest (NPCs conquest on their own, default disabled)
 - New Commands with lotr specific Features:
   - /entitykill